LingConLab/documentation/dialect_corpora_platform.md

 `20102018_mgd10.wav`

-3. put audiofiles in `<...>/corpus_data/ENDVERSION` directory
+3. put audio files in `<...>/corpus_data/ENDVERSION` directory

 **annotations**

 1. annotations must be in `.eaf` forman (elan-file) or converted into it

-2. names of annotation files must be identical to names of adudiofiles they are related to
+2. names of annotation files **must be identical** to names of audio files they are related to

 3. into each elan-file (after `<HEADER MEDIA_FILE="" TIME_UNITS="milliseconds">` tag) you should manually place further line.
 Change **audio_file_name.wav** into a name of an audio-file that is related to the annotation: